mdunphy/DJLES/README.md

 DJLES is a MATLAB based software package that solves the Dubreil-Jacotin-Long equation, yielding a mode-one internal solitary wave.

+## Quick start

+Download the code and run one of the case files in either MATLAB or Octave.
+The case files take less than one minute to run on a recent desktop computer, and upon completion the code will produce a plot of the wave.

 ## Documentation

 A LaTeX user guide is included, see here for a compiled version: https://www.math.uwaterloo.ca/~mdunphy/djles.pdf